akashShanmugraj/programming-notes/19Z205 - C Programming/class-notes.md

 Taught by **Dr Lovelyn Rose S, Associate Professor, PSG College of Technology**.
 Notes drafted and maintained by Akash Shanmugaraj, PSGCT'26.

-_for an overview of topics for **Continuous Assessment 2** refer [overview.md](https://github.com/akashShanmugraj/programming-notes/blob/main/19Z205%20-%20C%20Programming/overview.md) in the same directory_

 ## Index of Notes (by date)
 | Serial Number | Date            |
 |---------------|-----------------|